thomasjungcoe/AutomatingBoringShiet/12_web_scraping/README.md

     open(), close()
     write()
     wb - write binary (you need to write binary data instead of text data in order to maintain the Unicode encoding of the text.)

+Hypertext Markup Language (HTML)
+    HTML is the format that web pages are written in. tags
+        elements
+        text (inner HTML)